varunm8/MultiBranch-Pipeline/README.md

 }

-// This is developer activity
+// This change to practice git fetch command